chevrons/spider-monkeys/README.md

 ### Nice-to-have
 * Loading data from json-file  &check;
-* Possibility to have 0-N headlines and articles
+* Possibility to have 0-N headlines and articles &check;
-* Making the site independent och the json structure (new elements or removing some)
+* Making the site independent of the json structure (new elements or removing some) &cross;
+  * No error handling of corrupt image sources

 ### Rules
 * Make smart decisions about the json objects and UI elements